netevert/sentinel-attack/detections/README.md

 Sentinel ATT&CK detections usage guide
 ===

-This folder contains 119 Kusto queries than can be leveraged to:
+This folder contains 119 Kusto queries than can be used to:

 - Create Azure Sentinel detection rules
 - Execute hunts for specific ATT&CK techniques